Contact Us Today (424) 372-3112

 In other words, our criminal lawyers might be able to raise constitutional challenges permitting non-unanimous convictions on any element of a charge, like the three acts qualifying for conviction of continuous sexual abuse of a minor.

-We can use several defense strategies against Penal Code 288.5 continuous sexual abuse of child charges based on the details of the case, such as in other ways beyond constitutional challenges.
-Some common defenses include:
+We can use several defense strategies against Penal Code 288.5 continuous sexual abuse of a child charges, based on the details of the case, such as other ways beyond constitutional challenges.
+Some common defenses from our California criminal defense lawyers include the following::

 Recall from the elements of the crime that this statute only applies to minors under 14 in a home and that a defendant had regular access.
 Further, as noted, the prosecutor must prove there were three or more acts of substantial lewd or lascivious conduct.